+Besides academic self-efficacy, the overwhelming critical predictor of retention was the number of co-ops in which a student participated.
 Among the demographic variables, a relatively high GPA was found to be an inducement to persist in engineering and in school.
-It was also found, at the second survey point of the study, that a student's prior SAT/ACT scores had a measurable effect on retention.
+It was also found, at the second survey point of the study, that a student's prior SAT scores had a measurable effect on retention.
 Finally, those students who were accustomed to work over a relatively long period of time were especially more inclined to leave the university compared to those who had less work experience in their lifetimes.

-Among the contextual support variables, support from friends and from one's college was found to explain retention at the time of the first survey as students reflected on their freshmen year experience.
-In an unexpected but modest finding, as we found with returning co-op students, those who persisted in the major and in school were more critical of their instructors than those who left.
+Among the contextual support variables, support from friends and from one's college was found to explain retention at the time of the first survey as students reflect on their freshmen year experience.
+In an unexpected but modest finding, those students who persisted in the major and in school were more critical of their instructors than those who left.